SangdonLim/cv/index.md

 * Lim, S. (2016, November). `요인상관과 소요인 유무에 따른 평행분석을 이용한 요인 수 추정의 정확성` [Accuracy of parallel analysis across factor correlation and weak factor presence].
 Poster session presented at the meeting of the Korean Society of Psychological Measurement and Assessment, Seoul, Korea.

 # Scholarships
+2020 : H. Paul and Decourcy Kelley Endowed Fellowship in Psychometrics, University of Texas at Austin.
+2020 : Reid Educational Psychology Award, Department of Educational Psychology, University of Texas at Austin.
 2019 : Bascombe Royall and Frances Fallon Fuller Scholarship, University of Texas at Austin.
 2018 : Graduate School Recruitment Fellowship, Department of Educational Psychology, University of Texas at Austin.
 2017 : Travel Grant, BK21 PLUS, Ministry of Education, South Korea.